-Geographic Information Systems (GIS) is a fundamental tool for the study of geo-spatial information.
+Geographic Information Systems (GIS) are a fundamental tool for the study of geo-spatial information.
 As such, it is a critical component for the analysis of coastlines and watersheds.
-Both students and faculty within the Coastal Studies program draw upon its considerable abilities for their work.
+Both students and faculty within the coastal studies program draw upon its considerable abilities for their work.
 Moreover, GIS lends itself to multidisciplinary investigations that can simultaneously relate natural and social factors on the same spatial scales – another objective of the CCWS.

 There is an ever-present need to gain access to state-of-the-art equipment, information technology, and field facilities for the study of coastlines and watersheds by our students in the course of their formal class investigations, as well as in individualized research with faculty.
 The Student-Faculty Research Initiative will support these needs.

-By forming partnerships with other institutions that can provide access to such environments CCWS make available the local infrastructure necessary for conducting field research and teaching (e.g. research vessels, flowing seawater systems, and shore-side lab facilities).
+By forming partnerships with other institutions that can provide access to such environments, CCWS facilitates the local infrastructure necessary for conducting field research and teaching (e.g., research vessels, flowing seawater systems and shore-side lab facilities).